Welcome to . . . Iboganautics: Unveiling the iboga experience for first-timers and shamans alike. I’m your host, A. M.

 There are many ways to contribute to iboga sustainability, some more practical and easier than others.
 Discover your way how you too can make a positive impact.

 At present, multiple seasons are planned for the Iboganautics podcast project.
-More episodes will be released in Season 3.
-Season 4’s episodes will be released in 2022.
+More episodes to be released in Season 3.
+Season 4’s episodes will be released in early 2023.
 Until then, enjoy . . .

 . . . and remember to Subscribe/Follow the podcast to get next season directly and easily into your feed.
 Thanks for listening and for your support.